GeorgeShvab/statify/README.md

 # Statify

 Statify is a web application designed for viewing and analyzing statistics.
+Link for deployment: https://statify.world

 #### Why I Created Statify
 There are a few key reasons behind the creation of this website.
 The primary motivation was to provide a reliable resource for accessing accurate economic statistics for countries around the world.
 As someone who frequently works with statistics due to my major, I found existing websites lacking in quality and usability.